JeanExtreme002/PyMemoryEditor/README.md

 # Installing PyMemoryEditor:
 ```
-pip3 install PyMemoryEditor
+pip install PyMemoryEditor
 ```

 ### Tkinter application sample:
-Type `pymemoryeditor` at the CLI to run a tkinter app — similar to the Cheat Engine — to scan a process.
+Type `pymemoryeditor` at the CLI to run a tkinter app — similar to the [Cheat Engine](https://en.wikipedia.org/wiki/Cheat_Engine) — to scan a process.

 # Basic Usage:
 Import `PyMemoryEditor` and open a process using the `OpenProcess` class, passing a window title, process name <br>